Why You Need A Fire Extinguisher In Your Home

 There are many things that you can do to ensure that you, your family and your home don’t become one of these sad statistics.

 First, if you don’t have smoke detectors, install them.
 A smoke detector should be installed in each bedroom and on every level of the home.
-If you do have smoke detectors, make sure that they are in good working order.
+If you do have smoke detectors, make sure that they are in good working order and that your fire alarm systems are 100% active.
 Batteries in battery-operated models should be changed at least twice annually.
 We suggest that you change batteries when you change your clocks for daylight savings time.

 Keeping your smoke detectors clean will also prevent false alarms and help keep them in good working order.
 Use a vacuum cleaner with an upholstery attachment to periodically remove dust build-up.